Skipton Step Into Action

 Skipton Step into Action recruitment policy and procedure ensures that all volunteers are recruited by completion of a registration form (including 2 ID documents) and a telephone interview.
 The process aims to ensure we have confidence in our volunteers from a safeguarding perspective, both in their personal behaviour and attitude toward the support and safeguarding of others.

 Training and induction

-All volunteers are given a copy of the volunteer guidelines to read as part of their induction process – This details procedures to follow, for example PPE requirements, who to alert when you are visiting/leaving a service user.
-This safeguarding policy and procedure forms an integral part of the induction and is discussed in detail ensuring all staff and volunteers know how to: spot concerns; deal with safeguarding issues safely, sensitively and appropriately; record incidents; report incidents to the appropriate senior staff member; feel comfortable with their responsibilities and; who to get supervision and support from.
+All volunteers are given a copy of the volunteer guidelines to read as part of their induction process – This details the procedures to follow, for example PPE requirements, who to alert when you are visiting/leaving a service user.
+This safeguarding policy and procedure, forms an integral part of the induction and is discussed in detail ensuring all staff and volunteers know how to: spot concerns; deal with safeguarding issues safely, sensitively and appropriately; record incidents; report incidents to the appropriate senior staff member; feel comfortable with their responsibilities and; who to get supervision and support from.
 We also ensure our befriending volunteers have a current enhanced DBS check, North Yorkshire County Council Safeguarding level 1 training and Motivational Interviewing training.

 All volunteers are issued with a name badge for identification purposes which they must wear when volunteering on behalf of Skipton Step into Action and all service users are given a password when they contact Skipton Step into Action and request support.
 This password is changed on a weekly basis.

 Training of staff and volunteers is recorded and reviewed with refresher training provided every two years.